tenancy/docs/docs/tenancy/1.x/hooks-custom.md

 > It is recommended that you only implement this for `ConfigurableHook` hooks.

-In the event you want to do advance logic as the available Hooks allow you can create a new Event and Listener to configure the hook.
+In the event you want to do preform advance logic to configure the hook as is done with the available Hooks you can create a new Event and Listener in order to configure your custom Hook.
 In order to do so ensure you override the `for` method in your hook as follows.

 ```php
 // Hook